pro-antkeeper/HWD-Tools_Horion-base/README.md

 - make sure new checkbox will render
 - Highways are rendered on the minimap? :0
 - Add the hwd spammer, kill/death insults and client chat
+- Add a no sound option to ne weather render?
+- Search for moduele thing?
+- Gui scale option?
+- Fix surround
+- No rencer chests near spawner option
+- Is it possible to make a block esp that renders blocks that are being broken (other player also)
+- Fix autowalk
 <br>
 <br>